tiprankstipranks

 Changes in market interest rates or financial markets could affect our revenues and expenses, the value of assets and obligations, and the availability and cost of capital or liquidity.

 Given the nature of our business, and the fact that most of our assets and liabilities are financial in nature, we tend to be sensitive to market interest rate movements and the performance of the financial markets.
 Our primary source of income is net interest income, which is the difference between the interest income generated by our interest-earning assets (consisting primarily of loans and, to a lesser extent, securities) and the interest expense generated by our interest-bearing liabilities.
 Prevailing economic conditions, fiscal and monetary policies and the policies of various regulatory agencies all affect market rates of interest and the availability and cost of credit, which, in turn, significantly affect financial institutions' net interest income.
 If the interest we pay on deposits and other borrowings increases at a faster rate than increases in the interest we receive on loans and investments, net interest income, and, therefore, our earnings, could be affected.
 Earnings and capital levels could also be affected if the interest we receive on loans and other investments falls more quickly than the interest we pay on deposits and other borrowings.
-In addition to the general impact of the economy, changes in interest rates or in valuations in the debt, equity, commodities or currency markets could directly impact us in one or more of the following ways: - the yield on earning assets and rates paid on interest bearing liabilities may change in disproportionate ways;- the value of certain balance sheet and off-balance sheet financial instruments or the value of equity investments that we hold could decline;- the value of assets for which we provide processing services could decline;- the bank's profitability may decline due to negative impacts of increased market volatility;- insured and/or uninsured depositors may seek alternative investments, making the bank more reliant on alternative, more expensive funding sources;- the demand for loans and refinancings may decline, which could negatively impact income related to loan originations;- the reset on interest rates on adjustable rate mortgages could cause financial strain on borrowers, making them more likely to default; or - to the extent we access capital markets to raise funds to support our business, such changes could affect the cost of such funds or the ability to raise such funds.
-Although we have implemented procedures we believe will reduce the potential effects of changes in interest rates on our results of operations, these procedures may not always be successful.
+In addition to the general impact of the economy, changes in interest rates or in valuations in the debt, equity, commodities or currency markets could directly impact us in one or more of the following ways: the yield on earning assets and rates paid on interest bearing liabilities may change in disproportionate ways;the value of certain balance sheet and off-balance sheet financial instruments or the value of equity investments that we hold could decline;the value of assets for which we provide processing services could decline;the bank's profitability may decline due to negative impacts of increased market volatility;insured and/or uninsured depositors may seek alternative investments, making the bank more reliant on alternative, more expensive funding sources;the demand for loans and refinancings may decline, which could negatively impact income related to loan originations;the reset on interest rates on adjustable rate mortgages could cause financial strain on borrowers, making them more likely to default; or to the extent we access capital markets to raise funds to support our business, such changes could affect the cost of such funds or the ability to raise such funds.
+During 2025, the Federal Reserve implemented a series of rate cuts that decreased the target fed funds rate by 75 basis points.
+Although we have implemented procedures we believe will prepare us for the potential effects of changes in interest rates on our results of operations, these procedures may not always be successful.
 In addition, any substantial or prolonged change in market interest rates could affect our financial condition, results of operations and liquidity.
-During 2024, the target fed funds rate decreased by 100 basis points.
-Because our balance sheet is asset sensitive, these interest rate decreases resulted in a decline in our net income in 2024.

 Capital Markets - Risk 2